oleksandrsirenko/cloud-native-foundations/solutions/argocd/cd_with_argocd.md

 - `vagrant up` - up the virtual box, if necessary init with the `vagrant init` first
 - `vagrant status` - check the status of virtual machine

-**Notes**: *To stop this VM, you can run `vagrant halt` to shut it down forcefully, or you can run `vagrant suspend` to simply suspend the virtual machine.
+:pushpin: **Notes**: To stop this VM, you can run `vagrant halt` to shut it down forcefully, or you can run `vagrant suspend` to simply suspend the virtual machine.
 In either case, to restart it again, simply run `vagrant up`.

 Kubernetes Cluster: